Phoenix Union High School District: Changes

 The racial makeup of Phoenix Union High School District schools began to change during the 1950s and 1960s.
 PUHS' African American and Hispanic population increased during those two decades, and by 1970, the school's White population fell to 19.3% of the student body.
-Despite that rise, PUHS' ethnic minorities had little say in determining and conducting education at the school.
-Meanwhile, violence between the school's Hispanic and African American population eventually played a large role in everyday school life, with each side blaming the other side.
+Meanwhile, violence between the school's Hispanic and African-American population eventually played a large role in everyday school life, with each side blaming the other side.

 A riot brought on by racial tensions also happened during the 1970s at South Mountain High School.

 Closures and lawsuits

 In the 1980s, Phoenix Union High School District's board voted to close North High, PUHS, and East High, and West High, due to declining enrollment.

 As a result of the closures, two lawsuits were filed, accusing the Phoenix Union High School District of discriminating against ethnic minorities and low-income students by closing schools in their neighborhoods, in addition to unfair resource allocations.

 An Office for Civil Rights investigation also found that the school district had an open enrollment policy that, while designed to alleviate school overcrowding, resulted in racial imbalance.
 The school district, according to the investigation, was fully aware of the policy's impact, and, despite numerous recommendations, chose not to take action of the matter.

 The lawsuits were later consolidated into the Castro v.
 Phoenix Union High School District lawsuit.
 Eventually, a federal judge ruled against the school district.
 A consent decree followed the ruling, which resulted in the reopening of North High, as well as, among other things, the establishment of magnet programs across the district, continued summer school programs, increased transportation options for students, and the building of two more high schools.